sreehariskumar/Wordpress-Installation-via-Bastion-Server-using-Terraform/README.md

 }
 ```

-#### Create a frontend security group to allow ssh traffic from bastion security group and http, https traffic from anywhere
+#### Create a frontend security group to allow SSH traffic from bastion security group and HTTP, HTTPS traffic from anywhere

 ```s
 resource "aws_security_group" "frontend-sg" {